This post's overview:

 As a blue member, you just get a discount as a logged-in member (if there is any discount) and you earn points on all your Expedia bookings.

-Silver status lets you get some small perks at VIP hotels like free breakfast or an early check-in and gets you 10% more points.
-When I was a silver member, I never stayed at the VIP hotels, so I can’t tell you if you actually get these points.
+Silver status lets you get some small perks at VIP hotels like free breakfast or an early check-in and gets you 1 more point per $1 spent.

 Finally, if you stay collect 25 trip segments or elements, you reach the Gold status – the most prestigious status of Expedia Rewards.
-As a gold member, you get some nice perks at VIP hotels, you get free room upgrades at VIP hotels (when available) and 30% more points.
+As a gold member, you get some nice perks at VIP hotels, you get free room upgrades at VIP hotels (when available) and 2 more points per $1 spent.

 So many people get curious about the promise of free upgrades in VIP hotels, does it actually work and do you ever get upgraded?